elves/elvish/website/ref/epm.md

 You can then install any directory under `~/dev/elvish/` as a package.
-For example, if you have a directory `~/dev/elvish/utilities/`, the following command will install it under `~/.elvish/lib/elvish-dev/utilities`:
+For example, if you have a directory `~/dev/elvish/utilities/`, the following command will install it under `$epm:managed-dir/elvish-dev/utilities`:

 ```elvish
 epm:install elvish-dev/utilities
 ```

-When you make any changes to your source directory, `epm:upgrade` will synchronize those changes to `~/.elvish/lib`.
+When you make any changes to your source directory, `epm:upgrade` will synchronize those changes to `$epm:managed-dir`.